Adepts-Of-0xCC/blog/_posts/Leostream-xss-to-rce/2020-10-04-Leostream-XSS-to-RCE.md

 curl http://remote-target/webquery.pl\?action\=run\&method\=qselect\&user\=AdeptsOf0xCC\&password\=RKL -H "User-Agent: <script>alert(/pwned/)</script>"
 ```

-As we said before, this same code pattern can be spoted in other files.
+As stated before, this same code pattern can be spoted in other files.

-# Turning the lousy XSS into a RCE as root :)
+# Turning the lousy XSS into an RCE as root :)

-The recipe to turn a XSS into a RCE in any web platform usually is the same:
+The recipe to turn an XSS into an RCE in any web platform is usually the same:
 - 4oz plugin uploader
 - A few drops of injected JavaScript

-But this time our XSS-To-RCE-cupcake has a twist: internal URLs are protected by a digest to avoid anti-tampering, so we can not just upload our webshell directly with a request.
-Let's dig a bit on this.
+But this time our XSS-to-RCE-cupcake has a twist: internal URLs are protected by a digest to avoid anti-tampering, so we can not just upload our webshell directly with a request.
+Let's dig a bit into this.

-Leostreams protects the URLs from tampering adding a parameter, `r`, with a digest value that is generated via `digest_of_url` from `libMisc.pm`:
+Leostream protects the URLs from tampering adding a parameter, `r`, with a digest value that is generated via `digest_of_url` from `libMisc.pm`:

 ```perl
 ...